Glenrowan Morning

 Just pure stillness

-Dark soil, broken bricks
+Dark soil,

 And a plastic fence